Home > Gallery > My Models > Miscellaneous Polyhedra > Rotunda-Drilled Truncated Icosidodecahedron.

 This beautiful model is a truncated icosidodecahedron with a pentagonal rotunda (Johnson solid J6, or half an icosidodecahedron) excavated from all twelve of its decagonal faces, and then further drilled by a central rhombicosidodecahedron, creating holes through the model.
 It has a genus of 11.

 As with all true Stewart Toroids, the faces are all regular and do not intersect each other.
+There are 20 hexagons, 60 pentagons, 60 squares and 140 equilateral triangles for a total of 280 faces.
+Stewart mentioned this one in his book Adventures Among the Toroids, but didn't show a picture.

 At this early stage, the central rhombicosidodecahedron is easy to see.
 You should begin construction of this model by putting together the inner part first.